Gill-Bates/xROCKY/Readme.md

 ## ⚙️ **xROCKY Manager**

-> ⚠️ **Warning**: The setup is delivered with a default user and default secret.
-You must change this with the Manager before starting!
+> ⚠️ **Warning**: You need to start the `xrocky-manager` the first time after installation to generate the Keys and to setup a new user!

 You call up the user manager from your Docker host as follows: